Skip To Section

 Illinois Senate Bill 2951

-This crucial bill allows the Illinois Department of Healthcare and Family Services to apply for waivers that permit the treatment of serious mental illness, like the first episode of psychosis.
+Illinois Senate Bill 2951 is a crucial bill that allows the Illinois Department of Healthcare and Family Services to apply for waivers that permit the treatment of serious mental illness, like the first episode of psychosis.
 Sometimes, psychotic episodes are triggered by drugs or alcohol, so having access to appropriate mental health treatment can lead to further diagnoses.
 SB2951 also creates a pilot program for adolescents and young adults who are experiencing their first symptoms of mental illness, especially serious mental illness, so they can receive better lifetime care.
 While the other bills listed will be implemented in the next few years, SB2951 has been implemented immediately, helping to expand treatment access in important ways.

 Illinois Senate Bill 3023